cancel icon

 • A knee that looks visibly deformed or out of alignment

 These signs can point to cartilage injury, meniscal tear, or infection, and deserve a proper clinical assessment rather than self-management alone.
+Being prepared for your appointment can help you get the most value from that assessment.

 How SABA Health Clinic can help